gonzolgarcia/svpluscnv/README.md

 __Structural Variant calls:__ 8 columns are required in the folowing order: `sample`, `chrom1`, `pos1`, `strand1`, `chrom2`, `pos2`, `strand2` & `svclass`.
 SV calls are obtained from WGS by identifying reads and read-pairs that align discordantly to the reference genome.
 The types accepted in the svclass field are: duplication(DUP), deletion(DEL), inversion(INV), insertion(INS), translocation(TRA) and breakend(BND) for undefined variants.

-All functions acceps multiple samples.
-Functions that make use of both VNC and SV calls expect a commn set of ids in the `sample` field.
+All functions accept multiple samples.
+Functions that make use of both CNV and SV calls expect a common set of ids in the `sample` field.

-In order to explore the  functionalities of svcnvplus, two data.frames have been included with the package:
+In order to explore the  functionalities of svcnvplus, two datasets have been included with the package:

-* CCLE lung cancer derived cell lines; This data.frames contain information about CNV segments and structural variants respectively for lung cancer derived cell lines.
-This data was obtained from <https://depmap.org/portal/download/>.
+* CCLE lung cancer derived cell lines <https://depmap.org/portal/download/>; Two data.frames contain information about CNV segments and structural variants respectively:
     * `svcnvplus::segdat_lung_ccle`
-    * `svcnvplus::svdat_lung_ccle`.
+    * `svcnvplus::svdat_lung_ccle`
-* TARGET neuroblastoma dataset based on cComplete Genomics whole genome sequencing
+* [TARGET neuroblastoma dataset](https://ocg.cancer.gov/programs/target) based on Complete Genomics WGS and structural variant calls:
     * `svcnvplus::nbl_segdat`
-    * `svcnvplus::nbl_svdat`.
+    * `svcnvplus::nbl_svdat`
 Both datasets are `lazy` loaded with `svcnvplus`